terencetaothucb/Pulse-Voltage-Response-Generation/README.md

 |NMC|21|2.7/4.2|
 |LFP|35|2.5/3.65|
 ### Step 2 : SOC Conditioning
 SOC conditioning refers to adjust the battery SOC to a desired level, necessitated by the fact that retired batteris are of random SOC distributions upon the collection.
 When the capacity calibration is finished, the battery is at its zero SOC.
 When a 5% SOC is desired, we use a 1C constant current for 3 minutes to adjust the calibrated battery to a 5% SOC level.
 The battery is then left to stand for 10 minutes to rest, expecting the battery to return to a steady state in preparation for subsequent pulse injection.
+The sampling frequency during step 2 is 1 Hz.
 ### Step 3 : Pulse Injection
-We perform multiple consecutive pulse injections with different amplitudes, pulse widths and polarizations.
+We perform multiple consecutive pulse injections with different pulse widths and amplitudes.
 The pulse width and pulse resting time are as shown in the following Table, that is, for each pulse width and resting time (each row of the table), we consecutively perform pulse injection with pulse amplitude being 0.5-1-1.5-2-2.5(C) in order, including positive and negative pulse injections.
 Note that positive and negative pulses alternate to cancel the equivalent energy injection, thus the stored energy inside the battery does not change.
 Take pulse injection at 5% SOC for an example, at the 30ms pulse width, we inject 0.5C positive current pulse, then let the battery rest for 450ms, and then inject 0.5C negative current pulse, then again let the battery rest for 450ms.
 Still at 5% SOC, other remaining pulses with different amplitudes follow the rest of the previous pulse injections.
 Repetitive experiments are performed until the remaining pulse widths are exhausted.
 Then we charge the retired battery with a constant current of 1C for another 3 minutes to 10% SOC (refer to the SOC conditioning step), followed by the same procedure as explained above.
 |Pulse Width|Pulse Rest Time|Pulse Amplitude (±C)|
 |:--|:--|:--|
 |30ms|450ms|0.5-1-1.5-2-2.5|